June 2026 Disneyland Crowd Calendar

-Our June 2023 Disneyland & Disney California Adventure preview offers a free crowd calendar for choosing the best days to visit.
-Along with our crowd predictions, we’ll offer info on weather, special events, and thoughts on what to expect during June at Disneyland and Disney California Adventure.
+Our free June 2026 Disneyland crowd calendar helps you choose the best days to visit & avoid the busiest dates.
+Along with attendance predictions, this covers info on weather, special events, and thoughts on what to expect during summer at Disney California Adventure and Disneyland.

 In terms of weather, June is a good time of year to visit California.
 You can expect humidity to be low as daily high temperatures average 81°F, seldom falling below 69°F or going above 89°F. Daily low temperatures are 63°F on average, rarely falling below 55°F or exceeding 67°F.